This post may contain affiliate links.

 Sarah’s Notes

-I recently published my tips on how to perfectly cook couscous (note: it’s not difficult but there are a few tricks that help to elevate the whole thing.)
+I recently published my tips on how to perfectly cook couscous (note: it’s not difficult but there are a few tricks that give you great results every time.)

 It’s such a fantastic replacement for rice or pasta, taking on the flavour of sauces and bulking out salads, but sometimes we need some inspiration on what to do with it.